 - Keep attic tidy and clutter free

-Some insects like cockroaches are attracted to moisture and excess water.
-A badly maintained downpipe or guttering is very attractive in their eyes.
+Insects such as cockroaches and termites are attracted to moisture and excess water.
+A badly maintained downpipe or guttering and leaky plumbing are very attractive in their eyes.

 - Check downpipes regularly for leaks

-- Check drains are free flowing and remove obstructions such as fallen leaves
+- Check drains and gutters are free flowing and remove obstructions such as fallen leaves

 - Use sticky traps or moth killer strips to confirm signs of activity

-- Vacuum and clean the inside of clothes cupboards regularly
+- Vacuum and clean the entire room, don’t forget the inside of clothes cupboards and bedside tables as well as bed frames and mattresses.

 The main risks are from damaged property, nuisance noise and potential secondary pest infestations.